The benefits of PCB testing

 The boundary scan method has the advantage of being suitable for several applications, including system-level test, RAM and flash memory test, flash programming and CPU (Central Processing Unit) emulation, among others.

 Many of these methods have a high cost due to their complexity and technology involved, which are not always suitable for simpler products.
-Our departments develop jigs and manual test consoles for this type of cases.
+Our departments develop jigs and manual test consoles, more suitable for these particular cases.

-Regardless of which method is chosen, PCB testing represents a fundamental step in the electronic design process, able to save a lot of time and money, identifying possible defects affecting the circuit before it reaches final production.
+Regardless of which method is chosen, PCB testing represents a fundamental step in the electronic design process by identifying possible defects affecting the circuit before it reaches final production, ultimately saving a lot of time and money.